HaiTuyen/Devops-projects-for-self-study/Setup Multiple Static Websites on a Single Server Using Nginx Virtual Hosts/README.md

 1. Create two subdomains
 2. Host two website on a single server using Nginx server blocks
-3. Add the IP of the server as A record to the two subdomains.
-4. Validate the setup accessing the subdomains.
+3. Validate the setup accessing the subdomains.
-5. Create a wildcard Letsencrypt SSL certificate for the root Domain.
+4. Create a wildcard Letsencrypt SSL certificate for the root Domain.
-6. Configure wildcard SSL on Nginx for two websites.
+5. Configure wildcard SSL on Nginx for two websites.
-7. Validate the subdomain websites’ SSL using OpenSSL utility.
+6. Validate the subdomain websites’ SSL using OpenSSL utility.

 In this project, I assume that you have completed the "**Setup A Static Website Using Nginx**" project.
 Before proceeding with the following steps, please make sure that you have read all of the steps for setting up Ubuntu server and Nginx web server, including creating a virtual machine, installing Ubuntu Server, configuring both server and firewall, installing Nginx, and configuring Nginx.